rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 of the `text` object.
 That leaves an empty text&mdash;empty text still holds the invariants&mdash;and the old storage moved into an external object.
-That object can be modified in any way desired, and after that it can be reassigned to the old Unicode string that was empty, or used to initialise a new one.
+That object can be modified in any way desired, and after that it can be reassigned to the old text that was empty, or used to initialise a new one.
 This reassignment or initialisation is the decontamination procedure.
-It enforces the string invariants by validating the storage again for well-formedness.
+It enforces the `text` invariants by validating the storage again for well-formedness.
 As you may have guessed, you can also escape this validation if you are sure the mutation didn't produce an ill-formed sequence by using the aforementioned validation escape hatch.

 {% highlight cpp %}
 std::string s { t.extract_storage(); }; // take storage out
 assert(t.empty()); // storage was moved out
 legacy_mutating_function(s); // mutate the storage
 t = std::move(s); // move storage back in, validation performed
+//t.assign(std::move(s), ogonek::assume_valid); // just a move, no validation
 {% endhighlight %}

 Altogether, I really like the direction that these few rules drove the API to.